TheRSGuide/TheRSGuide-Content/README.md

-# Contributing to The RuneScape Guide
+# Contributing to The RS Guide

 Welcome!
-This repository contains the MDX content for The RuneScape Guide website.
+This repository contains the MDX content for The RS Guide website.
 This is a submodule that gets merged into the main Next.js [Fumadocs](https://fumadocs.dev/) application at build time.

 ## How to Contribute